-Developed by renowned New Zealand scholar and researcher Marie Clay, Reading Recovery is a short-term, school-based literacy intervention for first-grade students who have extreme difficulty learning to read and write.
-The Center for Reading Recovery and Literacy Collaborative at Lesley University is a designated university training center that trains Reading Recovery Teacher Leaders, who in turn train and support Reading Recovery teachers at various regional training sites.
+Developed by Marie Clay, Reading Recovery is a school-based intervention for first-grade students who have difficulty learning to read and write.
+The Center for Reading Recovery and Literacy Collaborative is a designated university training center that trains Reading Recovery Teacher Leaders, who in turn train and support Reading Recovery teachers.

 "Reading Recovery rescues many students who would otherwise fall

 further and further behind and wind up getting unnecessary special

 education services and/or continuing in school careers marked by failure

 and distress.
 In addition, Reading Recovery teachers are ambassadors of

 enlightened, research-based, highly effective practices that carry over

 into their colleagues' classrooms." –Kim Marshall, former principal of the Mather School, Boston, Mass., consultant, and author of The Marshall Memo